The Theocracy of Plegia

 - Disc-One Final Boss: His defeat ends the second major portion of the game.
-Plus, as a King-like class, he's much more fitting for the role than Gangrel was.
+Plus, as a Emperor-class, he's much more fitting for the role than Gangrel was.

 - Even Evil Has Standards: He wants to conquer all the lands by force sure, however he doesn't want Grima's revival to throw the land into chaos.
 He wants to rule continents, not destroy them.

 - Evil Versus Oblivion: As stated above.
 He's a cruel, ruthless conqueror to be sure, but he doesn't want Grima to come back any more than the heroes do.
 According to Aversa, aside from his desire to Take Over the World, he wanted to amass as large an army as possible so that he could either prevent Grima's revival or otherwise kill Grima himself.